petezahv4/images/README.md

 # ProfessorPeteZah2.github.io
-This is a mega gaming platform
+This is a gaming platform
 Still in beta form